-cultural and historical importance to Indigenous groups in the area and is not restricted to artifacts considered under provincial heritage legislative requirements.
+Baseline information for physical and cultural heritage (including any site, structure or thing of archaeological, paleontological, historical or architectural significance) will consider all elements of cultural and historical importance to Indigenous groups in the area and is not restricted to artifacts considered under provincial heritage legislative requirements.
 Specific aspects that will be considered include, but are not limited to:

-- burial sites; - cultural landscapes; - sacred, ceremonial or culturally important places, objects or things; and - archaeological potential and/or artifact places.
+- burial sites; - cultural landscapes; - sacred, ceremonial or culturally important places, objects or things; and - archaeological potential and/or artefact places.